OpenModelica/modelica-newsletter/_2018-01/OMJuliaMatlab.md

 - Loading, compiling, and simulating models
 - Operations on models such as linearization.
 - Loading simulation results for analysis, plotting, etc.
-- Parameter sweeps, e.g. for optimization and/or sensitivity analysis.
+- Parameter sweeps, e.g. for sensitivity analysis.
 - Control design when used together with appropriate Julia or Matlab packages.